JesseTNRoberts/SP25-CSC4220/syllabus.md

 ### Graduate Course

-Students in the graduate version of the course will complete 3 additional assignments.
+Students in the graduate version of the course will complete 2 additional assignments.

-- A modern book on machine learning approved by the instructor (ie. Genius Makers, The Alignment Problem, Human Compatible)
+- Reading and discussing a modern book on machine learning approved by the instructor (ie. Genius Makers, The Alignment Problem, Human Compatible)
-- A group discussion based on research paper reading
+- An original project involving data science and machine learning techniques

-- A culminating group project
+For more information, refer to the graduate course extension page.

 ## Office Hours and Communication